kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ~~~~~
 {: #icn-arch title="Functions in Industrial Control Networks"}

-What is changing now is that data applications are integrating process control
+Data applications can integrate softwarized process control
-functions to improve automation and to make real-time decisions,
+functions to improve automation and make programmatic real-time decisions.
+The
-programmatically.
-The equipment control and  collection of data generated by
+equipment control and collection of data generated by the sensors should be
-the sensors should be possible over small or large-scale deterministic networks
+possible over small or large-scale deterministic networks as illustrated in
-as illustrated in {{new-arch}}.
+{{new-arch}}.

 ~~~~~drawing